 8 am-11 am - Breakfast.
 Departure at your leisure.

 What is included: Three nights of lodging at Chamberlin’s Old Forest Inn in Curtis.
 Chamberlin’s is nestled high on a bluff overlooking Big Manistique Lake in Michigan's Upper Peninsula.
 This incredible lakeside country inn offers charming accommodations and casual fine dining.
 Rich in history, this gracious 7500 square ft., 19th century-style lakeside dwelling was built by a railroad company to serve as a passenger hotel near the Curtis train station.
 More than one hundred years later the inn continues to embrace travelers with warmth, comfortable lodging and stunning views.

 We will have a private welcome dinner and program on Wednesday night at Chamberlin’s.
 You will have full breakfasts on Thursday, Friday and Saturday at Chamberlin’s.
-Thursday lunch is at Tahquamenon Falls Brewery, Friday lunch is at Sydney’s Restaurant.
+Thursday lunch is at Tahquamenon Falls Brewery, Friday lunch is at Falling Rock Cafe.
 Dinners on Thursday and Friday evenings are at Chamberlin’s.
 Transportation is provided to and from all locations (Chamberlin’s, Nature’s Kennel, Tahquamenon Falls, and Munising).

 Cost: $1160 per person, single occupancy, or $1055 per person, double occupancy.
 Gratuities included.

 Payment: A 50% deposit is required at the time of reservation.
 The balance of the trip is due when you come for your adventure.
 Payment may be made via all major credit cards or personal check.

 Cancellation policy: In the unlikely event the trip is canceled due to weather conditions, a full refund will be issued.
 If participant(s) request a cancellation, the deposit will be refunded if request is made more than three weeks before the start of the trip.